Ertunco/python_related/pydrive/README.md

 # Description

-This Python script list files in a Google Drive folder.
+This Python script lists files in a Google Drive folder.

 To use the script, you will need to have the following installed: